Worcestershire

 State Custody related deaths

-Concerns summary The adequacy of prison intelligence processes, including reporting and analysis, was questioned.
+Concerns summary (AI summary) The adequacy of prison intelligence processes, including reporting and analysis, was questioned.
 A critical internal report on these issues was not shared with relevant staff, indicating a failure to learn lessons.

 Michael Giles